 Gay couples and couples without viable eggs will need to find an egg donor.
 To keep the overall surrogacy timeline moving smoothly, it’s recommended to simultaneously search for an egg donor while being matched with a surrogate.
 That way, you have a viable egg ready for IVF to match your chosen surrogate’s cycle when it’s time.

 Alternatively, you can create embryos through IVF and freeze them.
 Then, you will have an unlimited amount of time to find a gestational surrogate.

 If you are working with a surrogacy agency, they may have their own in-house egg donation services which will make selecting an egg donor easier.
-If not, there's a variety of ways you can find an egg donor.
+If not, there are a variety of ways you can find an egg donor.
 You can choose one through a fertility clinic or through a reputable egg donation program.
-Some intended parents may even use an egg donor they personally know, such as a family member or close friend.
+Some intended parents may use an egg donor they personally know, such as a family member or close friend.

 Contracts are critical during the surrogacy process.
 This is why many couples choose to work with a surrogacy agency and speak with a surrogacy attorney.
-Even if your gestational surrogate is someone close, such as a family member or friend, this step of the process is still important to protect your growing family.
+Even if your gestational surrogate is someone you know, such as a family member or friend, this step of the process is still important to protect your growing family.

 There are still other factors that influence the cost of surrogacy.
 For example, if you have employer benefits or health insurance that covers some of the costs of IVF, then you may be able to save on the total cost of surrogacy.
 If you have a family member or friend who is willing to act as a compassionate or altruistic surrogate (someone who is not compensated for surrogacy), then your surrogacy journey may be more affordable.